manamamba/lawn-mowing-platformer/README.md

 <a href="https://www.youtube.com/watch?v=PWTCM6sZ6OE" target="_blank">UE4 Car Vehicle Wheel with Suspension using Physics: 00:00 - 11:58</a>

-<p>I created a similar vehicle class as seen in the video ( Mower.cpp and Mower.h ) and gave it the ability to accelerate,
+<p>I created a similar vehicle class as seen in the video (Mower.cpp / Mower.h) and gave it the ability to accelerate,
 reverse, brake, steer and even jump, but it had a glaring issue that I could not ignore.
 The way that the wheels were constrained to the lawn mower body meant that there was no way to steer the wheels in the yaw direction and also rotate them in the pitch direction, it was one or the other.
 So I went back to the drawing board to see if there was another way I could construct my vehicle from scratch